QData/TextAttack/README.md

 ### Basic Usage

-The `examples` folder contains notebooks walking through examples of basic usage of TextAttack, including building a custom transformation and a custom constraint.
+The [examples/](`examples/`) folder contains notebooks walking through examples of basic usage of TextAttack, including building a custom transformation and a custom constraint.

 We also have a command-line interface for running attacks.
 See help info and list of arguments with `python -m textattack --help`.